Crack Cocaine Addiction, Treatment And Detox in Alberta

-Cocaine is a strongdopamine, a chemical messenger associated with pleasure and movement.
-The buildup of causes continuous stimulation of “receiving” neurons, which is associated with the euphoria commonly reported by cocaine abusers.stimulant that interferes with the re-absorption process of
+Cocaine is a strongstimulant that interferes with the re-absorption process of dopamine, a chemical messenger associated with pleasure and movement.
+The buildup of causes continuous stimulation of receiving neurons, which is associated with the euphoria commonly reported by cocaine abusers.

 Physical effects of cocaine use include constricted blood vessels, dilated pupils, and increased temperature, heart rate, and blood pressure.
 The duration of cocaine's immediate euphoric effects, which include hyper stimulation, reduced fatigue, and mental clarity, depends on the route of administration.
 The faster the absorption, the more intense the high.
 On the other hand, the faster the absorption, the shorter the duration of action.
 The high from snorting may last 15 to 30 minutes, while that from smoking may last 5 to 10 minutes.
 Increased use can reduce the period of time a user feels high and increases the risk of addiction.

 Some users of cocaine report feelings of restlessness, irritability, and anxiety.
 A tolerance to the "high" may develop many addicts report that they seek but fail to achieve as much pleasure as they did from their first exposure.
 Some users will increase their doses to intensify and prolong the euphoric effects.
 While tolerance to the high can occur, users can also become more sensitive to cocaine's anesthetic and convulsant effects without increasing the dose taken.
 This increased sensitivity may explain some deaths occurring after apparently low doses of cocaine.